Carrollton, Virginia: Geography

 The Carrollton CDP is in the eastern portion of Isle Wight County, occupying a swath of land west of the James River and southeast of Smithfield.
 It includes the unincorporated community of Bartlett.
 The southern border of the CDP is tidal Chuckatuck Creek, forming the border between Isle of Wight County and the independent city of Suffolk.
 The eastern border of the CDP follows Winall Creek north from Chuckatuck Creek, then Newbill Lane and State Route 661, then extends east to tidal Ragged Island Creek.
 The border runs north up the creek to U.S. Route 17, then follows State Routes 659 and 712 (Vellines Lane) west to State Route 665 (Smiths Neck Road).
 The border continues southwest on Route 665, which becomes Reynolds Drive, running to an unnamed creek near Woolard Lane.
 The border follows the creek south to U.S. Route 258, which it follows east back to US-17 at Bartlett, then turns south on US-17 to Deep Bottom Drive.
 The border then runs south to Creer Creek, continuing south (downstream) to Brewers Creek, which it follows southeast back to Chuckatuck Creek.

 According to the U.S. Census Bureau, the Carrollton CDP has a total area of 15.0 sqkm, of which 14.8 sqkm are land and 0.2 sqkm, or 1.48%, are water.

 The Carrollton ZIP code area extends outside the CDP east as far as the James River and the border with Newport News, southeast to the border with the city of Suffolk, west to the area of Benns Church, and northwest to Jones Creek near Smithfield.
 The Carrollton post office lies about one mile southeast of the intersection of Carrollton Boulevard and Brewer's Neck Boulevard (U.S. Routes 17 and 258 and State Route 32), along Carrollton Boulevard (US-17).
 Carrollton does not include the communities of Battery Park or Rescue.

-Carrollton has a humid subtropical climate (Cfa) and average monthly temperatures range from 40.4° F in January to 80.0° F in July.
+Carrollton has a humid subtropical climate (Cfa) and average monthly temperatures range from 40.4 °F in January to 80.0 °F in July.
 The local hardiness zone is 8a.

+Demographics

+Carrolltown was first listed as a census designated place in the 2010 U.S. census.